 Many NC Outer Banks visitors book the same house year after year.
 Even if you like to switch it up with locations, renting a private house offers the convenience of cooking at “home” after a day on the sand.
-However, some of us plan our favorite restaurant outings way in advance.
+However, some of us plan our favorite restaurant outings way.

-Shutters on the Banks, located in Kill Devil Hills, is one of my personal favorites.
+Shutters on the Banks, located in Kill Devil Hills, is one of my favorites.
 It’s beachfront with sand dunes separating it from the sand.
-There’s a fitness center, complimentary continental breakfast, and an indoor and outdoor pool.
+A fitness center, complimentary continental breakfast, and indoor and outdoor pool exist.

 Restaurants include an array of casual beach bars, seafood shacks, hot dog stands, and ice cream spots.
 Here are a few I recommend: